Lace Expansion and Mean-Field Behavior for the Random Connection Model: Introduction

 \paragraph{Overview of the proofs of Theorems \ref{thm:maintheorem} and \ref{thm:mainthmcorollaries}.} We interpret $\phiint^{-1} \connf$ as a random walk density and define its Green's function as \eqq{ \greensmu(x) := \sum_{m \geq 0} \big(\mu/ \phiint\big)^m \connf^{\star m}(x), } where $|\mu|<1$ and $\connf^{\star 0}$ is a generalized (Dirac) function.
 In Fourier space, this gives \eqq{ \col{ \phiint^{-1} \fgreensmu (k) = \frac{1}{\fconnf(\orig)-\mu \fconnf(k)},} } \col{noting that $\fconnf(\orig) = \phiint$}.
 The main aim of our paper can be summarized as follows: For small $\beta$, we intend to show that $\lambda \tlam$ is close to $(\connf\star \greensmu)$, where $\mu$ depends on $\lambda$ in an appropriate way.
 The latter we understand much better than we understand $\tlam$, in particular, we know that $(\connf^{\star m} \star G_1^{\star 3})(x)$ is finite for $m=1$ and small for $m=2$.
 This ``closeness'' will allow us to transfer this result to $\tlam$ and prove the triangle condition.

-The lace-expansion technique proceeds in three major steps, which also dictate the structure of this paper.
+\paragraph{\ch{Organisation of the proof and paper.}} The lace-expansion technique proceeds in three major steps, which also dictate the structure of this paper.
 Before the first step, we need to make sure to have the relevant tools that are analogous to those used in discrete percolation theory available to us; also, some methodology from point-process theory is introduced.
 This is done in Section~\ref{sec:preliminaries}.

 In the first major step of the proof, which is key to proving Theorem~\ref{thm:maintheorem} and is executed in Section~\ref{sec:expansion}, we show that the lace expansion for the two-point function $\tlam$ takes the form \eqq{\tlam = \connf + \Pi_{\lambda, n} + \lambda\big((\connf+\Pi_{\lambda, n})\star \tlam\big) + R_{\lambda, n} \quad (n\in\N_0), } where the lace-expansion coefficients $\Pi_{\lambda, n}$ and $R_{\lambda, n}$ arise during the expansion and will be defined later.